mgba-emu/www/faq.markdown

 ### Audio isn't working in the 3DS version

 Current versions of mGBA for 3DS require the DSP blob to be dumped for audio to work.
-There are various utilities available online to do this, such as [Cruel's DspDump utility](https://github.com/Cruel/DspDump/releases).
+There are various utilities available online to do this, such as [DSP1](https://github.com/zoogie/DSP1/releases/latest) or [DspDump](https://github.com/Cruel/DspDump/releases/latest).

 ## Glossary